asdfqrt/Autophase/README.md

 # Fe phase classification

 Pytorch implementation of Phase classification of high carbon steel using pre-trained CNN model.
-This project is still in progress.
+This project is still in progress, but still shows decent classification capabilites.

 ## Environmnet
 - Python3